Rulon8/URL-Shortener/README.md

 ### GET localhost/top.json
 Looks for the top 100 most visited URLs, in descending ordered by visit count.
 Returns a JSON object that includes the title, short URL, original URL and visit count of each of the top most visited URLs.
 If there are less than 100 URLs stored in the system returns all of them, or an empty JSON if there are none.
+If the title for a URL has not yet been fetched, or if it doesn't exist (eg. on a 404 error), the title will be shown as "Not Available".

+##Known improvements

+This section contains a non-exhaustive list of known things that can be implemented to improve the API.

+- Better error handling: At the moment the code manually checks if there are any errors when saving records and validating them and manually generates an error message.
+I haven't found a better way to handle this yet but there should be a way to automatically recover from any errors and generate the errors.

+- Trailing slashes in URLs: Right now the API considers cases like https://google.com and https://google.com/ as different URLs.
+Since the slash at the end is not relevant both cases could be considered as the same.